hnhaefliger/PyChat/README.md

 This project was created in 2016.
-It has been uploaded to github so that it is accessible to those reviewing my application to MIT.
+It has been uploaded to github so that it is accessible to those reviewing my university applications.